jameskimmel/deSEC_DynDNS/README.md

 Go to System -> Settings -> Cron
 Click to add a new job.
 Change minutes to -> */5 and hours to -> *
-Under commands you should see deSEC DynDNS Update (the description text of our configd action)
+Under commands you should see deSEC DynDNS Update (the description text of our configd action).
 Under description add something like "deSEC DynDNS Update".
 Click save and you are done.

 ## macOS
 I think it should be done with launchd ~/Library/LaunchAgents, but I haven't had the time to look into it.
 Happy to implement your pull request.

-Hope this works for you!
-If you have any suggestions, please let me know by opening up an issue.